AndrewFasano/DPA/labs/LAB06/README.md

 If this works, you're now set up to build your own custom QEMU plugins!

 ## Background
-The plugin `howvec` measures how vectorized the instructions executed by the guest are.
+The QEMU plugin `howvec` measures how vectorized the instructions executed by the guest are.
 In other words, it looks at each instruction executed, determines if it is or isn't vectorized and then reports some statistics.

 We are going to abuse this plugin to report some general statistics about the instructions executed by an `x86_64` guest.
 In particular, we are going to log the number of `call` instructions, `jmp` instructions, and other instructions.